XS Manchester: XS Manchester

 In March 2016, following the relaunch of former parent station Real Radio as Heart North West, Real Radio XS was rebranded as XS Manchester.

 In May 2017, XS moved from Salford to new studios at the XYZ building in the Spinningfields district of Manchester City Centre.
 The station shares facilities with sister station Smooth North West and two Global-owned stations, Heart North West and Capital Manchester.

 In December 2019, it was reported that Communicorp had sought permission from Ofcom to change the station format, which if approved would lead to the closure of XS, and Global’s Capital Xtra service being broadcast on 106.1FM in Manchester.
 In March 2020, this request was rejected by Ofcom.

+In August 2024, cutbacks to XS' programming line-up led to the departures of three presenters and one producer.
+The station's only remaining presenter-led shows are at breakfast (7am-11am) and Drivetime (4-8pm) on weekdays with automated non-stop music at all other times, including weekends.
+Local news and traffic bulletins were not affected.
+However, by November 2024, a presenter-led show was reinstated on Saturday and Sunday mornings between 8am and 12pm.

+Closure

+In January 2025, it was reported that a new ‘nations strategy’ would be adopted for sister stations Heart, Capital and Smooth, and that XS Manchester would close at the end of the following month, with 'Radio X 90s', one of three offshoots of the alternative radio station Radio X that launched the previous year, taking its place on all frequencies.
+The new national shows rumoured for Heart, Capital and Smooth were made official on February 5th of that year, and a few days later, the date that XS Manchester would close was confirmed to be February 24th.

+Scheduled programming came to an end on February 21st, with the station reverting to a stream of non-stop music and promotional material, in preparation for the switch to Radio X 90s, which occurred on Monday, February 24th.

 Transmission

-XS Manchester transmits from City Tower (formerly the Sunley Building) in Piccadilly in Manchester city centre.
+XS Manchester transmitted from City Tower (formerly the Sunley Building) in Piccadilly in Manchester city centre.
 It has an ERP of 1kW (500W vertical and 500W horizontal) on 106.1 MHz.
 The station is also available digitally, on the Trial Manchester small-scale DAB multiplex.

+In October 2023, the station was added to the 10D (Herts, Beds and Bucks), 10C (Northampton) and 12D (Peterborough) DAB multiplexes, in place of Communicorp's digital-only station Radio Up, which had previously broadcast automated pop music programming.